-Our Montreal nonprofit establishments refer to the nonprofit and social services offered to Montrealers who, for one reason or another, require special assistance, special services or special care.
-Each nonprofit carries it own mission.
+Our Montreal nonprofit establishments refer to nonprofit and social services offered to Montrealers who, for one reason or another, require special assistance, special care or special services.
+Nonprofit and charities that each have their own mission.

-Nonprofit companies receive specific tax exemptions and are subject to a number of regulations and restrictions.
+Local nonprofit companies receive specific tax exemptions and are subject to a number of regulations and restrictions.
 They are, for instance, required to file an income tax return at least every two years.
-Tax returns and nonprofit archives that are made available to the general public.
+Tax returns and nonprofit documents that are made available to the general public.

-Quebec community groups nonprofit also have to do with less nonprofit staffing than other groups in other provinces.
-Many rely on nonprofits volunteering, both in terms of volunteers and volunteered hours, to operate properly and adequately.
+Quebec community groups nonprofit have to do with less nonprofit staffing than other groups in other provinces.
+Many depend on charity nonprofit volunteering jobs and volunteering hours to operate properly and adequately.

-The majority of our charity nonprofit volunteering is involved in social services mostly in large charities and nonprofit organizations.
-When board members are excluded, one third of our organizations have no volunteers.
-What's more, half of our nonprofits cannot rely on a significant paid employment nonprofit workforce.
+Our Montreal charity nonprofit volunteering is predominant in our large charities and nonprofit organizations.
+When board members are excluded, one third of our nonprofit organizations have no volunteers.
+What's more, half of our nonprofits establishments cannot rely on paid top nonprofit employment services.

 Then again, our city nonprofit organizations report that they did not experience great variations in their nonprofit staffing.
-For many of our nonprofit establishments, the number of employees remained stable over the last few years and many organizations with stable revenues saw their number of volunteers remain stable.
+In many of our nonprofit establishments, the number of employees remained stable over the last few years and, in many of our nonprofit organizations with stable revenues, their number of volunteers remained stable.

-If you are a nonprofit establishment, if you are located on the island of Montreal and if you would like us to add and image as well as a link to your nonprofit organisation, simply send us your request using our Keep in Touch! form.
+If you are a nonprofit establishment, if you are located on the island of Montreal and if you would like us to add and image and a link to your nonprofit organization, simply send us your request using our Keep in Touch! form.

-We will be happy to help you promote your nonprofit organisation in a very simple and very uncomplicated but effective free way.
-If you wish to make a donation and want to make sure the charity is duly registered, see the list of registered charities provided by the Government of Canada.
+We will be happy to help you promote your Montreal nonprofit organization in a very simple and very uncomplicated but effective free way.
+Or, if you would like to make sure a charity is duly registered before making a donation, simply visit the List of Registered Charities provided by the Government of Quebec.